CGCL-codes/XGCN_library/docs/source/index.rst

    The server's CPU is Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz with 252GB memory.
 The GPU is Tesla P100-PCIE-16GB
    with 16GB memory.
    The results are shown in the figures below.
-   We observe that XGCN have much better scalability on million-scale graphs.
-(Note that currently RecBole does not provide UltraGCN implementation.)

 .. image:: asset/scalability_study.jpg
   :width: 400
   :align: center
   :alt: Scalability study of different implementations

+   We observe that XGCN have much better scalability on million-scale graphs.
+   The tested RecBole version is v1.1.1.
+   The LightGCN's code is from https\://github.com/gusye1234/LightGCN-PyTorch.git (commit SHA\: 947ca2b).
+   The UltraGCN's code is from https\://github.com/xue-pai/UltraGCN.git (commit SHA\: c460a05).
+   (Note that currently RecBole v1.1.1 does not provide UltraGCN implementation.)

 - xGCN - a brand new GNN embedding model
    XGCN includes xGCN - an implementation for the TheWebConf 2023 paper: